|

 Shortly after Brackenridge's purchase, the question of who should own the Head of the River became a controversial and emotional one.
 George W. Brackenridge was also a civic leader and philanthropist, and he believed the city should own the Springs.
 They had become contaminated by outhouses and garbage, typhoid fever and malaria were rampant in San Antonio, and there was a developing awareness of the link between sanitation and disease.
 The year 1866 brought a devestating cholera epidemic, and the community realized it desperately needed a method of water distribution that would eliminate the possibility of contamination.
 Many schemes were advanced, discussed and discarded.
 Brackenridge offered 217 acres, including the Sweet property and adjoining acreage that he owned, to the city for $50,000, providing the city would "never again sell the headwaters."
 In 1873, while Brackenridge's proposal was in negotiations, a definitive attempt to organize a company and build a water works was made by George M. Maverick, but it failed.
 Brackenridge's proposal was abandoned in November 1874, after almost three years of negotiations, because the parties could not reconcile the sale price.
 Another attempt to organize a water works was made in 1875 by H. B. Adams, but it too failed (McLean, 1924).

 Finally, in 1877, the city gave a contract to J. B. LaCoste and his associates for supplying the city with water from the Head of the River.
-The San Antonio Water Supply Company built a raceway and a pumphouse on Brackenridge's property a half-mile below the Blue Hole, and a reservoir was constructed on the hill near the eastern end of Mahncke Park, where the San Antonio Botanical Center is located today.
+The San Antonio Water Supply Company built a raceway and a pumphouse on Brackenridge's property a half-mile below the Blue Hole, and a reservoir was constructed near the western end of Mahncke Park.
 Water falling from the end of the raceway had sufficient force to operate a large turbine which was connected to plunger pumps, forcing water uphill to the reservoir, where it was distributed by gravity to taps in people's yards (at that time, there was no indoor plumbing).
 The pumphouse is still standing in Brackenridge Park.

 |

-In 1886 Brackenridge built a large three-story addition to the Sweet house that became known as Brackenridge Villa, and he called his estate Fern Ridge.
+In 1886 Brackenridge built a large three-story addition to the Sweet house that became known as Brackenridge Villa, and he called his estate Fernridge.
+This was a play on words involving his name, because "bracken" is a type of fern.
 In 1890, William Corner's guide book to San Antonio declared:

 ...without doubt one of the